sofackj/jenkins-scripted-pipeline/README.md

     }
 }
 ```
+    - Second step : Ask for password before running the pipeline (strongly recommended)
+        - Remove the line in the scripted pipeline : def MY_PASS = 'toto'
+        - Check the box 'This build has parameters' in Configure > General
+        - Choose 'Password' in 'Add parameter'
+        - Add 'MY_PASS' to Name and 'toto'
+        - Save the configuration
 - Create credentials for ansible (external node) : When configuring credentials, choose "SSH username with private key"
 - Where to find 'credentialsId' value : Manage Jenkins > Manage Credentials > ID (column)
 ### Examples